CodeEffect/FindSelected/README.md

 **Important note about key bindings:** If you have SublimeCodeIntel installed it grabs CTRL+F3 by default.
 If you wish to override this behaviour you will need to put Find Selected keys in your user key bindings file.
-To do this open the default key bindings at "Preferences -> Package settings -> Find Selected -> Key Bindings
+To do this open the default key bindings at `Preferences` -> `Package settings` -> `Find Selected` -> `Key Bindings`
-- Default".
-Copy and paste these into your user file at "Preferences -> Key Bindings - User" ensuring you add the trailing comma as appropriate.
+- `Default`.
+Copy and paste these into your user file at `Preferences` -> `Key Bindings - User` ensuring you add the trailing comma as appropriate.

+## Manual installation ##

+At present the plugin is not in package control so you will need to install manually.
+Go to the "Packages" directory (`Preferences` / `Browse Packages…`).
+Then clone this
+repository:

+    git clone git://github.com/CodeEffect/FindSelected

+## Default key bindings ##

+`f3 - find_selected_next - If selected find next occurrence, if not then find last search term` `shift+f3 - find_selected_previous - If selected find prev occurence, if not then find previous last search term` `ctrl+f3 - find_selected_next - If selected find next occurrence, if not then find clipboard` `ctrl+shift+f3 - find_selected_previous - If selected find prev occurrence, if not then find previous clipboard`

 ## License ##